 Why Is My Child So Angry?!

-“On any given day, I never know what to expect from him,” says Anne, a public relations manager for an independent high school in New Hampshire.
+“On any given day, I never know what to expect from him,” says Anne, a public relations manager for an independent high school in New England.
 “He’ll start yelling and kicking when anything doesn’t go his way.”

-Recognize ODD in Your Child
+How Do You Recognize ODD in a Child with ADHD?

 Children with ODD have a pattern of angry, violent, and disruptive behaviors toward parents, caretakers, and other authority figures.
 Before puberty, ODD is more common in boys, but, after puberty, it is equally common in both genders.
 Sam is not alone in his dual diagnosis of ADHD and ODD; up to 40 percent of children with ADHD are estimated to have ODD.